adydaddy/dotnet-code-challenge/README.md

+# Coding Standard

+The code follows SOLID design principles

+# How to get started

+1. Clone the repo
+2. Run the solution
+3. The application outputs a horse names every 2 seconds based on the price
+4. Uses AutoFac and Newtonsoft.Json packages

+# Original Readme

 # .NET Code Challenge

 You've been provided with the shell of a .Net application in Visual Studio with some sample inputs